SDA-SE/sda-spring-boot-commons/docs/starter-web.md

-# sda-commons-web-starter
+# Starter Web

-The `sda-commons-web-starter` provides several features to create a service based on the SDA core concepts.
+The module `sda-commons-starter-web` provides several features to create a service based on the SDA core concepts.

 ###  Configuration